Select one of the links below for more information:

 Adjust brightness and contrast to optimum comfort.

-Position the monitor directly in front of user to avoid excessive twisting of the neck.
+Position the monitor directly in front of you to avoid excessive twisting of the neck.

-Position the monitor approximately 20-26 inches (arm's length) from user.
+Position the monitor approximately 20-26 inches (arm's length) from you.

 Tilt top of the monitor back 10 to 20 degrees.